UnitTestBot/UTBotJava/docs/SpeculativeFieldNonNullability.md

 Beyond that, in many cases the `null` value of a field can't be generated using the public API of the class.
 This is particularly true for final fields, especially in system classes. it is also often true for non-public fields from standard library and third-party libraries (even setters often do not allow `null` values).
-Automatically generated tests assign `null` values to fields in questions using reflection, but these tests may be uninformative as the corresponding `NPE` branches would never occur in the real code that limits itself to the public API.
+Automatically generated tests assign `null` values to fields using reflection, but these tests may be uninformative as the corresponding `NPE` branches would never occur in the real code that limits itself to the public API.